laike9m/Cyberbrain/README.md

 - [PySnooper](https://github.com/cool-RR/PySnooper)

-    Cyberbrain and PySnooper share the same goal of reducing programmers' work while debugging.
-However they are fundamentally different: Cyberbrain traces and shows the sources of each variable change, while PySnooper only logs them.
+    Cyberbrain and PySnooper share the same goal of reducing programmers' work while debugging, with a fundamental difference: Cyberbrain traces and shows the sources of each variable change, while PySnooper only logs them.
 The differences should be pretty obvious after you tried both.

 - [Debug Visualizer](https://marketplace.visualstudio.com/items?itemName=hediet.debug-visualizer)

    Debug visualizer and Cyberbrain have different goals.
-Debug visualizes data structures, while Cyberbrain visualizes your program execution (but also lets you inspect values)
+Debug visualizer visualizes data structures, while Cyberbrain visualizes program execution (but also lets you inspect values).

 ## Community